markproy/bird-classification-workshop/docs/lab3-host-model.md

 Bird is a: Northern Cardinal (0.98)[772]
 ```

-Try the other images provided in the `test_images` folder and see how accurate your model is predicting its species.
+Try the other images provided in the `test_images` folder and see how accurate your model is predicting bird species.

 ```
 ls ../../test_images